-I've always enjoyed reading even as a child.
-I can vividly remember asking my parents to buy me several Ladybird books as I enjoyed the briefness of the books and the colored images that encouraged me to draw.
-I have since then read several other books that I can no longer remember.
-I started reading much bigger novels after my secondary school and then I read mostly slots and romance books cause they were books I had access to then.
+I've always enjoyed reading, even as a child.
+I can vividly remember asking my parents to buy me several Ladybird books because I enjoyed their brevity and the colourful illustrations that encouraged me to draw.
+Since then, I have read many other books that I can no longer remember.
+I started reading much bigger novels after secondary school, and at the time I mostly read thrillers and romance books because they were the ones I had access to.

-I've also tried different genre of books as a result of different book clubs I and my friends created during the holidays when we were in Uni.
-At some point I started reading self-help, motivational and business books.
-I started purchasing books of my own that now follow me wherever I move to.
+I've also explored different genres as a result of the various book clubs my friends and I created during the holidays while we were in university.
+At one point, I became interested in self-help, motivational, and business books.
+I also started building a personal library, and those books now follow me wherever I move.

-I am drawn to African Literature, Mystery and Crime, and Productivity books.
-I also read books that promise to help me become better at any skill which I find interesting or one which I want to improve on, like "writing".
+I am drawn to African literature, mystery and crime, and productivity books.
+I also read books that promise to help me become better at a skill I find interesting or one I want to improve on, such as writing.

 I am now in the habit of reading several books at the same time.
-I like to read books that are easy to understand, succint and have a lot of wisdom that I can carry over into different parts of my life.
+I enjoy books that are easy to understand, concise, refreshing, and filled with wisdom that I can apply to different parts of my life.

-After much pondering, I have come to a conclusion that the reasons why I read now are as follows:
+After much pondering, I have come to the conclusion that the reasons I read are as follows:

 I read to learn.